Australia asks people to isolate more even as coronavirus spread slows

 Government officials said that public gatherings must be restricted to two people and Australians should stay inside unless shopping for essentials, exercising, going to work or medical care.
 Those over 70 should self-isolate themselves.
 "Anyone who doesn't need to be out of their home should be in the home," Chief Medical Officer Brendan Murphy said.
 "This is radical."

 Prime Minister Scott Morrison said it is now up to the states and territories to determine how the two-people gathering limit will be enforced and whether breaching it would carry fines, which has been the case with previous gathering rules in most states.
-There were 3,978 confirmed cases in Australia as of late on Sunday, an increase of 331 over a 24-hour period, according to the health ministry.
+There were 3,978 confirmed cases in Australia as of late on Sunday, Murphy said, slightly higher than official health ministry data showing 3,966 cases and an increase of 331 over a 24-hour period.
 Sixteen deaths were attributable to the virus.

 Neighbouring New Zealand saw its first death related to the coronavirus on Sunday, with cases rising to 514 confirmed infections.
 The daily rate of the spread of the coronavirus has halved in recent days to about 13%-15%, health officials said, adding that social distancing measures have helped to slow the spread.